 Hudak, a four-time national champion in the halfpipe, two-time world champion, and five-time time X Games medalist, retired back in 2015 after eight knee surgeries and a realization there was more to life than skiing--and winning.
 She needed a way forward and found that by partnering with her husband, Chris Hudak (he took her last name), to create a business, called Escapod, that makes both regular and off-road teardrop trailers in a small factory just outside Park City.

 "I no longer wanted to be chasing unicorns, be traveling away from my family, and risking my physical well-being to remain 'pro' in the sport," she said.
 "I knew the joy of having your passion also serve as your source of income.
 When Chris wanted to grow this operation, I was in full support."

 Nowadays, the team produces two trailers each month--a number they've found to be a happy medium.
-What sets their trailers apart from a crowded teardrop market, are design and price.
-Their Topo, or off-road model, for example, comes standard with 18-inches of ground clearance, meaty 31-inch all-terrain tires, a two-inch welded steel frame, fully-insulated walls, and amenities like a roof rack (for your skis or your bikes) and an awning.
+What sets their trailers apart from a crowded teardrop market are design and price.
+Their Topo, or off-road model, comes standard with 18 inches of ground clearance, meaty 31-inch all-terrain tires, a two-inch welded steel frame, fully-insulated walls, and amenities like a roof rack (for your skis or your bikes) and an awning.
 Inside you get a queen-size bed, shelving, lighting, and USB ports, while out back you get a kitchen with a stove, cooking space, shelves, and a cooler (there also tons of add-ons like a water tank, propane heater, etc.)

 The trailers only weigh 1,500 pounds, can be towed with a Subaru Outback, and they barely slow you down in a truck.
 The base price is $13,800-significantly less than other off-road trailers that sit in the same category, especially when you consider the included amenities.